Yshayy/not-my-problem-talk/slides/demo.md

 ## Spec - Notifications service

-* We want to send notifications for users
+* We want to send notifications to users
-* Notifications will be based on templates
+* Notifications will be based in templates
 * Notifications will be personalized

 ---